Dhruv7927/NoSQL/README.md

-# CRUD_MongoDB_NodeJS
+# CRUD-MongoDB-NodeJS
- This app manages the information given by the client.
-It does CRUD operations with NoSQL(MongoDB)
+ Performs CRUD operations using NoSQL(MongoDB) to manage clients data in the database